 - Pay attention to discomfort.
 Many runners like to get their minds “in the zone” with earbuds and a musical playlist.
 However, it is also important to be attuned to the body’s signals, and stop running when experiencing pain or tightness in the calf region.

 - Use a foam roller.
 A foam roller or other self-massage tool serves a key role in self-myofascial release, leading to an increase in range of motion as well as decreasing discomfort.
 Self-massage before and after long runs can help prime the muscle for running while increasing blood flow to prevent soreness.
 Data from a study conducted in 2018 revealed that foam rolling might also temporarily increase muscle length, which lends itself to greater flexibility.
 Statically stretching after the post-run roll-out will help maximize this effect and lengthen the muscle.

 - Stretch.
 Experts in the field have differing opinions on the efficacy of stretching prior to running, since at that time the muscles are cold and more apt to be damaged.
 Foam rolling first can help bring blood into the muscle to prepare it for a static stretch.
-If the muscle of the calf are particularly tight, than this approach can work.
+If the muscle of the calf are particularly short, then this approach can work.
 Performing dynamic stretches as part of a warm-up is generally a good idea; however, all professionals concur that stretching post-workout is beneficial.

 Stretching enables the soleus muscle to reach its optimal length and tension, leading to more forceful contractions at the ankle joint.

 A lunge stretch is fairly straightforward and can be performed anywhere, without special equipment.